 The biggest limitation to this method is that it can ONLY be done on card stock with a very smooth finish.
 It does not work on any other type of card, so if you want a textured card or even a slightly rough/matte surface, this is not the correct method to choose.

-We have smooth card in white and pale cream, and the reactive foil is available in a wide range of colours.
-The cost for a digitally foiled invitation starts at around $6 each, but can rise to $10 or more, depending on quantity and the area you want to be foiled.
+We have smooth card in white and pale cream, and the reactive foil is available in gold, rose gold or silver.
+The cost for a digitally foiled invitation starts at around $8 each, but can rise to $15 or more, depending on quantity and the area you want to be foiled.
 The larger the foiled area (or the more separate areas of foil you want), the more expensive it is.
 Note that we cannot foil a border with this method – much as we would like to, it never works!

 If you want quality textured card with a little touch of gold or silver, and you don’t necessarily care about your own names or a custom graphic being foiled, you can choose our gorgeous bordered Classic invitations with pre-foiled gold or silver borders.
 The borders have been foil stamped onto the cards with our own dies, so they’re the best quality!
 The card is also the beautiful textured 300gsm card that so many of our clients prefer, available in white/gold, white/silver and cream/gold (A5 or square sizes only).

 The only compromise is that the printing of the invitation itself is simple flat colour.
 It doesn’t have to be black, but we cannot print in any metallic colours.

-The price for our silver or gold bordered invitations is around $4.40 on average, which includes a matching blank textured envelope.
+The price for our silver or gold bordered invitations is around $6.00 on average, which includes a matching blank envelope.
 We can personalise them with your guests’ names, print addresses on the envelopes, provide matching cards or print on the back.